0cjs/sedoc/ee/addr-decoding.md

 - DIPnn: 0.3" wide dual-inline package, _nn_ pins
 - WDIPnn: 0.6" wide DIP

+A [search for "memory dip" on the JDEC site][JDEC-memory-dip] gives standards and pinouts for various kinds of memory chips.

 #### SRAM

+[JDEC Standard No. 21-C §3.7.5][JDEC-3.7.5] has standard pinouts for byte-wide and TTL MOS SRAM.

 Hitachi [HM62256A] series 32K×8 high-speed CMOS
 - TTL compatible.